derekdreery/cpu-monitor/README.md

-This library provides methods for getting the percentage of cpu time spent idle, and the averaged cpu speed over a given period.
-It follows the structure of `std::time`, in that you can only really work with a difference between 2 fixed points in time.
-Cpu usage and a specific instant is meaningless, it is defined as the proportion of cpu cycles spent not idle over a given period.
+This library provides methods for getting the percentage of cpu time spent idle, a.k.a. cpu usage.

+It follows the structure of `std::time`, since you can only work with a difference between 2 fixed points in time.
+Cpu usage and a specific instant is either 0 or 1 (per core), the value of interest is the proportion of cpu cycles spent not idle over a given period.

 # Examples